sidaarths/rune-manager/README.md

 - Inspiration

 The game allows you to select 4 runes from one of the 5 trees and 2 secondary runes from another of these.
+The first rune from the primary tree is known as the keystone rune.
+It is the most important one.
 Runes allow for varied playstyles and builds.
 The same character can be played in multiple different ways by changing your rune page.